Canva Blog Header

 Canva is a great online alternative to programs like Adobe Photoshop and Illustrator.
 Some print customers choose to use this online platform when creating their print-ready files.
 But when doing so, it’s essential to make sure your files are set up correctly for the best print outcome.

-When designing in Canva for print, there are some limitations that are essential to keep in mind.
+When designing in Canva for print, some limitations are essential to keep in mind.
 One of those limitations is that, like other online programs, Canva can only save RGB files.
 Since we print with ink (CMYK), our system will convert your colors to the closest CMYK build when your files are uploaded to our site.
 The second limitation is that you must build your bleed into your document from the start.

 Setting Up Your Canvas